BenayounP/CapitalRotation/README.md

 - rotate an image at desired angle

 ## Tip
-you can change rotation after displaying image by tap on device "Back" button
+You can change rotation after displaying image by tap on device "Back" button

 ## Download
 Apk is available here

 ## Functionality
-- this app is available in english and french
+- This app is available in english and french
 - In order to be accessible to a maximum of users/devices this application is compatible up to android 4.1.1 (API 16)

 ## Tests
 App was tested on Android 4.1.1 emulator(english) and real Pixel3a(french)

-Tests available here
+Tests available here:
 - [Unit tests](/app/src/test/java/eu/pbenayoun/capitalrotation/HomeUtilsTest.kt)
 - [Instrumented Tests](/app/src/androidTest/java/eu/pbenayoun/capitalrotation/MainActivityTest.kt)

 ## Contributing
-if you want to help in any way, just send me an [email](mailto:pierre<àcabnum.fr)
+If you want to help in any way, just send me an [email](mailto:pierre<àcabnum.fr)

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details